Commander Blert Blach was no fool.

 Blert's little minions approached him and his riders with open arms.

 Blert held back a grin to save face.
 He couldn't show how proud he was of himself.
-He had a reputation to uphold as the stoic, monster of a leader that he was.
+He had a reputation to uphold as the stoic, monster of a leader he was.

 Instead, he held up an arm, signaling the soldiers to halt before they scared the horses.

 "Yes, yes, we found her," Blert nodded.
-"Now calm your ti-"
+"Now calm your—"

 This statement was a call back to reality for Blert.